BeccaK8/health-api/README.md

 The Health API will manage create, read, update, and delete functionality for:
 - Users (including authentication and authorization using token auth)
-- Fitness Dates - a set of information for a user on a specific date to manage their health plans and goals for that date
+- Health Dates - a set of information for a user on a specific date to manage their health plans and goals for that date
 - Fitness Plans - details on classes, exercises, etc that a user plans for a particular date

-It will be utilized by the **Health Oasis** client application.
+It will be utilized by the **Health Hub** client application.
 (URL coming soon!)

 ## API Functionality

 ### User Authentication

-- AAV, I want to sign up for Health Oasis
+- AAV, I want to sign up for Health Hub
-- AAU, I want to sign into my account with Health Oasis
+- AAU, I want to sign into my account with Health Hub
 - AAU, I want to change my password
 - AAU, I want to sign out of my account